Astragalus bicristatus

 Astragalus bicristatus is a species of milkvetch known by the common names crested milkvetch and two-crested milkvetch.
 It is endemic to southern California, where it grows in the coniferous forests of the San Gabriel and San Bernardino Mountains of the Transverse Ranges.

+Distribution and habitat

+It has a global rank of G3, which means it is vulnerable.
+It is found in the habitat of Yellow Pine Forests.
+It has major toxicity, probably from eating it.

 Description

 Astragalus bicristatus is a perennial herb sprawling outwards with stems to a maximum length approaching half a meter.
 The leaves are up to 14 centimeters long and are made up of very widely spaced narrow linear leaflets.
 The stems and foliage have sparse grayish hairs, giving them a rough texture.
 The inflorescence is a loose array of up to 20 pealike flowers.
 Each flower is between 1 and 2 centimeters long and is purple-tinted white to light greenish yellow.

+Its bloom period is between the months of May and August.

 The fruit is a hanging capsule 2 to 4 centimeters long and curved or crescent-shaped.
 It is fleshy when immature and leathery to woody when dried.